opeik/tekken-handbook/Basics/Notation.md

 </div>

 ## Buttons
-Tekken uses four attack buttons, compared to other games such as Street Fighter, which uses six.
-These buttons are mapped to limbs, instead of being punches and kicks with different strengths.
+Compared to other fighting games such as Street Fighter, which uses six attack buttons, Tekken uses four.
+These buttons are mapped to each limb of the character instead of being punches and kicks with different strengths.
 They are:
 left punch <span class="no-break">(<img class="icon" src="/assets/img/1.svg">)</span>,
 right punch <span class="no-break">(<img class="icon" src="/assets/img/2.svg">)</span>,
 left kick <span class="no-break">(<img class="icon" src="/assets/img/3.svg">)</span>,
 and right kick <span class="no-break">(<img class="icon" src="/assets/img/4.svg">)</span>.
+The attack button only specifies which limb is used, not the attack strength.
+Left punch is not always the weakest attack and right kick is not always the strongest attack.

 <div class="compact-table notation-table">
   <table>